Laurence H. Snyder: Biography/Career

-On March 24, 1956, Snyder became the first person to be the subject of the “Personality Portrait” section in the Saturday Review.
-He then became known as the “father of human genetics” and as an unorthodox but “legendary” piano player.
-He learned how to play piano entirely by ear, earning money in college by playing during silent movies while in the dark.

 Before 1958, Snyder worked at several universities: as a professor in biology at North Carolina State College, a professor of medicine and genetics at Ohio State University, chair of Department of Zoology and Entomology as well as the graduate dean and professor of medicine at the University of Oklahoma.
 Throughout his lifetime, Snyder received a plethora of honors and awards, some of which include: election into 18 honorary societies, national president of Phi Sigma from 1953 to 1963, honorary degrees from Sc.D., Rutgers, 1947; Sc.D., Ohio State, 1960; and L.H.D., North Carolina State 1962.
 During his tenure at the University of Oklahoma, Snyder made a stand against segregation in Oklahoma, denouncing the Oklahoma chapter of the AAUP.
 Snyder also became the president of the University of Hawaii from 1958-1963.
 By that time, he had already become a world-renowned geneticist [3].
 During his time there, he published 3 books, more than 150 articles, and gave over a thousand lectures both at the school and abroad.
 His work included developing the science of medical genetics from its beginning to the present day, influencing the development of modern day DNA technology.
 Currently on the University of Hawaii campus is a major building named Snyder Hall, housing research contributing the medical field.